cubitouch/energy-data-exploration/dashboards/src/1-energy-usage.md

 </div>
 <div class="note">

-The above chart shows average, minimum and maximum of MW consumed **within any given 15 minutes** window that day.
+The above chart shows the average, minimum, and maximum megawatts (MW) consumed **within any given 15-minute** window that day.

 </div>